 There are no “stupid” questions as far as we are concerned.
 It is the questions we do not ask that can come back and bite us in the backside.
 We never Ass-u-me anything.

-Probate Real Estate Agent | Synopsis of Calls Received
+Probate Real Estate Agent | Working with Investors

 The calls typically go something like this: